openjdk/jdk/doc/testing.md

   every day.
 Because of the widespread use, the tests in `tier1` are carefully selected and optimized to run fast, and to run in the most stable manner.
-  As a guideline, individual tests in `tier1` should complete in less than ten seconds when run on common configurations used for development.
+  As a guideline, nearly all individual tests in `tier1` should complete in less than ten seconds when run on common configurations used for development.
 Long-running tests, even of core functionality, should occur in higher tiers or be covered in other kinds of testing.